zulip/zulip/docs/production/export-and-import.md

 If you need always-current backup availability, Zulip also has [built-in database replication support](postgresql.md#postgresql-warm-standby).

-You can (and should) monitor that backups are running regularly via the Nagios plugin installed into `/usr/lib/nagios/plugins/zulip_postgresql_backups/check_postgresql_backup`.
+You can (and should) monitor that backups are running regularly, for instance via the Prometheus exporter found in `puppet/zulip/files/postgresql/wal-g-exporter`

 ### Streaming backups to S3